Offenses That Require Sex Offender Registration in Texas

 In the state of Texas, a “reportable conviction or adjudication” applies to several different offenses, which all require the offender to end up on the Texas Sex Offender Registration.
-These offenses include, but are not limited to, the continuous sexual abuse of a young child or children, indecency with a child, sexual assault, sexual performance by a child, compelling prostitution, possession or promotion of child pornography, aggravated kidnapping in cases where the actor committed the offense with intent to violate or abuse the victim sexually, unlawful restraint, and indecent exposure.
+These offenses include, but are not limited to:

-However, local law enforcement may utilize the Texas Public Sex Offender Registry how they see fit in accordance with state law, which permits them to publish some sex offenders in a newspaper, circular, or other periodical for the community where the sex offender resides.
-For high risk offenders or a civilly committed sexually violent predator, the Texas Department of Public Safety will mail out notifications to every residence and business in the community with information pertaining to the offender.
+Local law enforcement may utilize the Texas Public Sex Offender Registry how they see fit in accordance with state law, which permits them to publish some sex offenders in a newspaper, circular, or another periodical for the community where the sex offender resides.
+For high-risk offenders or a civilly committed sexually violent predator, the Texas Department of Public Safety will mail out notifications to every residence and business in the community with information pertaining to the offender.

 At Crain Lewis Brogdon, LLP, we are ready to help if you or a family member has been charged with sexual assault or any other sex crime.
-Contact our Dallas law office for a free consultation at 214-301-5007 to discuss the circumstances of the charges.
+Contact our Dallas sex crime lawyers for a free consultation at (214) 301-5007 to discuss the circumstances of the charges.